ejinian/flashcard-app/README.md

 6. (Optional) Run tests: `python3 manage.py test`

 ## User Testing Tools
-Refresh cards will set ALL flashcard levels, timers, and wrong counters back to 0.
+Refresh cards will set a user's flashcard levels, timers, and wrong counters back to 0.
 Any user has access to this.
 ![User Tools](tutorial_imgs/refresh_cards.png)

 ### Requirements: